astuyve/astuyve.github.io/_posts/2025-07-16-does-lambda-have-a-silent-crash.md

 <span class="image half"><a href="/assets/images/silent_crash/freeze.png" target="_blank"><img src="/assets/images/silent_crash/freeze.png" alt="Lambda's runtime lifecycle"></a></span>

 ## Lambda's Node runtime
-The NodeJS runtime isn't really much of a secret, you can either extract it from the container base images they publish [like this](https://gist.github.com/astuyve/d6052a696658214de98f7ebe91daf0bd), or you can read the [runtime interface client](https://github.com/aws/aws-lambda-nodejs-runtime-interface-client) code, which interacts with the runtime API.
+The NodeJS runtime isn't really much of a secret, you can either extract it from the container base images they publish [like this](https://gist.github.com/astuyve/d6052a696658214de98f7ebe91daf0bd), or you can read the [runtime interface client](https://github.com/aws/aws-lambda-nodejs-runtime-interface-client) code, which interacts with the Runtime API.

 When you provide a nodejs function, Lambda looks for it based on the handler method configured for the function.
-Then it imports your function, and passes it the runtime events from the runtime API.
+Then it imports your function, and passes it the runtime events from the Runtime API.
 Then it's effectively acting as a state machine, ferrying requests to your code, awaiting the result, and sending them back to the runtime.

 ## Putting it all together
 So here is how the Node runtime executes your function